Aulic Council: Knights of the Göler v. Electoral Palatinate

 Zwingenberg, a fief of the Electoral Palatinate, had been ruled by the lords of Hirschhorn, which fell extinct in 1632.
 According to a succession treaty in the Peace of Westphalia, the territory was meant to pass to the knights of the Göler.
 Instead, the Elector Palatine, Charles III Phillip, granted the land to the Wiser family.
 In 1725, the Aulic Council ordered the Elector Palatine to restore Zwingenberg to the Göler.

 Diplomatic developments in Europe complicated matters.
 The Peace of Vienna, and the subsequent Treaty of Hanover, created two new alliances in the continent, which established a new balance of power.
 Both parties wanted to ally with the powerful German princes: the Palatinate was being courted by Vienna.
 In 1726, an alliance was agreed upon between the Emperor and the Palatinate, with the Elector Palatine receiving subsidies and support in the Jülich-Berg succession.

 Nonetheless, the Aulic Council remained hostile against the Palatinate when it came to the Zwingenberg case.
 The Swabian circle, was commissioned to eject the Elector-Palatine, but the Emperor did not immediately execute the order by 1727.
 The Palatinate appealed to the Imperial Diet, with support from the Catholic princes, but with relations between the Elector Palatine and the Emperor deteriorating in 1728, the Emperor became impatient with the issue, and sided with the Protestant party (Corpus Evangelicorum) against the Palatinate (this came after the Emperor promised the Jülich-Berg succession to Prussia, which led to the Elector Palatine aligning himself with the Habsburgs' rivals).
-In 1728, an unverified report stated that an Swabian commission lawyer was jailed and beaten, and a report from the Aulic Council stated that Imperial delegates were turned away by Palatine dragoons, when attempting to enter Zwingenberg.
+In 1728, an unverified report stated that a Swabian commission lawyer was jailed and beaten, and a report from the Aulic Council stated that Imperial delegates were turned away by Palatine dragoons, when attempting to enter Zwingenberg.
 The Aulic Council was outraged, and demanded that the Elector Palatine be reprimanded.
 The Elector Palatine was ordered to stop obstructing the commission and that failure to do so would result in unrest in the Empire.
 In 1728, the Elector Palatine finally stepped down, and the Aulic Council's demand was executed in November 1728.

 List of Presidents of the Aulic Council

-The Presidents of tha Aulic Council were :
+The Presidents of the Aulic Council were :